huseinamb/tax-ledger/README.md

 Currently supports **Binance** exports and **Swedish tax regulations (K4 / Section D)**.

-> ⚠️ **Work in progress.** The tax calculation logic has been verified against published Skatteverket examples.
-The full pipeline (including live price enrichment) has not yet been verified end-to-end against a confirmed dataset.
-Do not use for actual tax filings without reviewing the output carefully.
+> ℹ️ **Work in progress.** Tax calculation logic is verified against published Skatteverket examples.
+As with any tax tool, always review the output carefully before filing.
+Live price data is fetched from Binance (crypto prices) and Frankfurter (forex rates, sourced from ECB) — small rounding differences may occur.

 ---